-Dr. Hazen is the editor of the philosophy journal, Philosophia Christi.
-He is also the author of the monograph The Village Enlightenment in America, the acclaimed apologetics novel Five Sacred Crossings, and dozens of articles and chapters in various books and journals.
-He is a recipient of the Fischer Award, the highest faculty honor at Biola and has lectured across North America and Europe on key apologetics topics—including lectures on Capitol Hill and in the White House.
-He is a popular church and conference speaker and former co-host of a national radio talk program.
+Craig is the editor of Philosophia Christi, a philosophy journal.
+He is also the author of the monograph The Village Enlightenment in America; the acclaimed apologetics novel Five Sacred Crossings; and dozens of articles and chapters in various books and journals.
+He is a recipient of the Fischer Award, the highest faculty honor at Biola, and has lectured across North America and Europe on key apologetics topics, including lectures on Capitol Hill and in the White House.
+He is a popular church and conference speaker and a former co-host of a national radio talk program.

 Mark Makin is a philosopher specializing in contemporary metaphysics and epistemology, with a deep appreciation for the history of philosophy.
 His research focuses on the nature of explanation in metaphysics and its applications.
-A graduate of Biola University and the Torrey Honors Institute, he holds an M.A.R. in philosophy of religion from Yale University and a Ph.D. in philosophy from the University of California, Irvine.
-What excites him most about teaching for Torrey, besides the great books, is holistically mentoring students and collaborating with devoted colleagues.
-In his free time, Mark enjoys playing jazz saxophone, indulging in Jane Austen film adaptations, rooting for the New York Giants, and exploring America’s national parks.
-He and his wife, Carri, also a graduate of Biola and Torrey, live in Whittier with their son, Micah.
+In his free time, Mark enjoys playing jazz saxophone, indulging in Jane Austen film adaptations, rooting for the New York Giants and exploring America’s national parks.

 Dr. Williams loves enlarging students' understanding and enjoyment of God while teaching Theology 1 and 2 courses at Biola University.
 He also teaches History of Atheism, Introduction to Philosophy, and Biblical Literature in the secular college context.
 He has taught theology internationally, including seminaries in Nepal and Francis Schaeffer's L'Abri ministries in Switzerland and Holland.
 Dr. Williams is a frequent guest speaker at churches and conferences, in addition to serving as a teaching pastor at a local church.
 His academic works include Love, Freedom, and Evil (Rodopi, 2011), used in seminaries around the world and currently being translated to German, and his recent popular publication, The Exchange (AIMBooks, 2012).
 His research interests include the Trinity, divine and human agency, dialogue with atheists and theology of culture.